New UNESCO sites MCQ one liner

 Kandy, Sri Lanka

-A sacred city nestled in the hills, home to the Temple of the Tooth Relic.
+A sacred city known for the Temple of the Tooth Relic

 Thingvellir National Park, Iceland